ciromattia/kcc/README.md

 ## PREREQUISITES

 You'll need to install various tools to access important but optional features.
+Close and re-open KCC to get KCC to detect them.

 ### 7-Zip